EloiStree/EloiStree/README.md

 ---------------------------------
 ## Go Go Jam

+A new concept I am trying.
 The idea is to work in a 30 days jam on code with a specific topic in mind.
 I release what code I created and the app with it at the end.

 History:
 - Nov 2022: Wow Volume Fishing: https://www.indiegogo.com/projects/omi-world-of-warcraft-fishing-automation--2/x/30772798#/